Psycho Circus (song): Song information

 Four different versions of the single exist, featuring a different member of the band pictured on the cover.

-As a single, the song became the band's first number one hit on the Billboard Hot Mainstream Rock Tracks chart, while also proving to be a Top Ten hit in other countries in the world, including Sweden, Canada and Norway.
+As a single, the song became the band's first number-one hit on the US Billboard Mainstream Rock Tracks chart.
+It also entered the top 10 in Canada, Norway, and Sweden and peaked at number 22 in Australia.

 The song would open sets for the band on the Psycho Circus Tour to support the album, and was performed on Kiss's live album Kiss Symphony: Alive IV in 2003.
 "Psycho Circus" returned to setlist during the 2010s, on both the Monster World Tour and The KISS 40th Anniversary World Tour.

 "Psycho Circus" was nominated for a Grammy Award in 1999 for Best Hard Rock Performance, losing out to Jimmy Page and Robert Plant's "Most High".

-Video
+Music video

 A music video was made to promote the single, which was made in the same 3-D theme as the album and tour, and was directed by James J. Hurlburt and produced by Doc McGhee and Eddie Vasker.
 Although the video was generally ignored by MTV, it won a 1998 Metal Edge Readers' Choice Award for Video of the Year.

 To compensate for the lack of MTV airplay the band released the video on VHS complete with 3-D glasses.
 In addition to "Psycho Circus" the included CD single features Ace Frehley's "In Your Face", a song not available elsewhere in North America.

 The video was certified Platinum in the US.